hesam-abouali/qirt-elisa-fed-state-analysis/README.md

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

-This research was supported by:
-- Canadian Institutes of Health Research (CIHR)
-- Natural Sciences and Engineering Research Council of Canada (NSERC)
+This research was supported by the Canadian Institutes of Health Research (CIHR) and the Natural Sciences and Engineering Research Council of Canada (NSERC).

 ---